DIMEX

 • Informed consent document on the use of data, printed and signed.
 (Attached in the mail you receive).
 (See a sample below).

-• At the time of the appointment, provide a valid email, Costa Rica phone number, and address.
+• At the time of the appointment, please provide a valid email address, Costa Rica phone number, and address.

-• Before your appointment, you must pay ₡7,910 for administrative expenses in cash at the Correos de Costa Rica – or – cash or BCR card at the BCR.
+• Before your appointment, you must pay ₡7,910 in cash for administrative expenses at Correos de Costa Rica.
+At BCR branches, you can use a BCR credit card or cash.

-• Arrive at least 10 minutes before the agreed time for the appointment with the complete requirements; otherwise, the procedure will not be attended.
+• Arrive at least 10 minutes before the scheduled appointment time with all required documents; otherwise, the procedure will not be attended to.

 • Prepare to communicate in Costa Rican Spanish.